 Next is the fun and social part.
 Many little hands make for lots of giggles and fine motor skills put to the test.
 We had a fantastic time as a family meticulously removing the seeds.
 Ours were not very pointy or sharp like I’ve read they could be, so we lucked out and the little people were loving it.
 To make the process faster you can also crack the head of it to loosen up a bunch of seeds.

 Before we knew it, the harvesting of the mammoth sunflowers was done.
 We had a beautiful fall evening and lots of laughs.
 Once we finished, we brought them inside to prep and then bake.
 We decided on soaking them in a salt mixture and baking.
+Our favorite is a mixture of Redmond Real Garlic Salt, smoked paprika and some thyme.
 Delicious!

 Enjoy this Post?
 Also Check Out: